Polynomial Functors of Modules: Numerical Functors

-\bex A functor is numerical of degree 1 if and only if it is affine; \emph{id est}, the translate of a linear functor. \eex
+So, for example, a functor is numerical of degree $0$ if and only if it is constant.
+It is of degree $1$ if and only if it is the translate of a linear functor.

-\bex Most notorious of the polynomial functors are no doubt the classical algebraic functors: the \emph{tensor power} $T^n$, the \emph{symmetric power} $S^n$, the \emph{exterior power} $\Lambda^n$, and the \emph{divided power} $\Gamma^n$.
-Of course, since the arrow maps of these functors are not only numerical, but homogeneous (strict polynomial) of degree $n$, they are in fact homogeneous of degree $n$. \eex

-It should be borne in mind the fundamental difference between the two types of functors --- numerical and strict polynomial --- which is constantly at play.
-While numerical functors do sanction an interpretation as functors equipped with extra data (Theorem \ref{T: Numerical Maps}), exactly corresponding to how strict polynomial functors have been defined; this auxiliary structure is, in fact, an extravagance, and may be omitted at will.
-Fundamentally, they are ordinary functors satisfying certain equations, as just defined; hence, \emph{a fortiori}, a numerical functor is uniquely determined by its underlying functor.
-This is not true for strict polynomial functors, as was pointed out above.\footnote{The failure occurs already at the level of \emph{maps}; confer Example 7 of \cite{PM}.}

-Denote the category of numerical functors of degree $n$ by By simple algebraical considerations, it may be verified to be abelian (the case $\B=\Z$ is well known), and it is moreover closed under direct sums.
+By simple algebraical considerations, $\Num_n$ may be verified to be abelian (the case $\B=\Z$ is well known).
+It is, moreover, closed under direct sums.
 We shall presently see that it possesses a small projective generator.

-\bdf The numerical functor $F$ is \textbf{quasi-homogeneous} of degree $n$ if the extension functor\footnote{It will be recalled that binomial rings are torsion-free.}